Age-related Macular Degeneration (AMD)

 Who Is Prone To AMD?

-Macular degeneration affects everyone.
+Macular degeneration can affect everyone.
 As the world’s population continues to age, the number of people affected by AMD will increase.

 Suspected to be a hereditary disease, those with degenerative eye disorders in their family history may be more prone to AMD.
-Females are also more susceptible to the disease as are smokers, heavy drug users, people with high blood pressure, obese people or those who have light-colored eyes.
+Females, smokers, obesity and hypertension are associated risk of AMD.

 Are There Any Treatments for AMD?

-To find out more about AMD symptoms and treatments, visit the eye professional nearest you.
+To find out more about AMD symptoms and treatments, visit your optometrist.

 Questions about AMD?

-Visit your nearest eye professional to learn about symptoms and treatments
+Visit your nearest optometrist to learn about symptoms and treatments